vladak/workmon/README.md

   - publishing messages with the metrics to a MQTT topic.
 The Feather will subscribe to the topic and handle the values.
 - [3D printed stand](https://learn.adafruit.com/stand-for-feather-esp32-with-reverse-tft)

+This is the 2nd version.
+See below for older versions.

 ## Features

 - by default a set of metrics is displayed: CO2, tmperature, humidity and the duration of the current table position.
 Also, image is displayed if available.